for-GET/know-your-http-well/methods.md

 ## Cacheable

 > Request methods are considered "cacheable" if it is possible and useful to answer a current client request with a stored response from a prior request.
 GET and HEAD are defined to be cacheable.

 Continue reading on [httpbisp2#4.2.3](http://tools.ietf.org/html/draft-ietf-httpbis-p2-semantics#section-4.2.3), [RFC2616#9.1.2](http://tools.ietf.org/html/rfc2616#section-9.1.2).

 ## Common

 > PATCH is included here as well, despite not being part of [httpbisp2](http://tools.ietf.org/html/draft-ietf-httpbis-p2-semantics) nor [RFC2616](http://tools.ietf.org/html/rfc2616).

+> POST and PATCH are not cacheable by default, like GET and HEAD, but become cacheable by using appropriate `Cache-Control` or `Expires` response headers.

 method | description | safe | idem. | cache. | spec
 -----: | :---------- | :--: | :---: | :----: | :---